On the optimal control of kinetic epidemic models with uncertain social features: Acknowledgements

 \section{Acknowledgements}

 This work has been written within the activities of the GNFM group of INdAM (National Institute of High Mathematics).
-The authors acknowledge the support of the Banff International Research Station (BIRS) for the Focused Research Group [22frg198] “Novel perspectives in kinetic equations for emerging phenomena”, July 17-24, 2022, where part of this work was done.
 MZ acknowledges partial support of MUR-PRIN2020 Project No.2020JLWP23 (Integrated Mathematical Approaches to Socio-Epidemiological Dynamics).
-The research of MZ was partially supported by MIUR, Dipartimenti di Eccellenza Program (2018-2022), and Department of Mathematics “F. Casorati”, University of Pavia.
+MZ and AM acknowledge the support of the Banff International Research Station (BIRS) for the Focused Research Group [22frg198] “Novel perspectives in kinetic equations for emerging phenomena”, July 17-24, 2022, where part of this work was done.